 Other Divisions of NYU.
-After completing the Stern Core (30 credits), students may take up to 15 Stern credits of elective courses in other NYU divisions.
+After completing their Stern Core requirements, students may take up to 15 Stern credits of elective courses in other NYU divisions.
 These non-Stern courses cannot count toward a specialization.
 To be eligible to graduate, M.B.A. candidates must complete a minimum of 75 percent in residency, which means 45 credits toward the M.B.A. at the Stern School.

 Non-Stern courses must be at the master's degree level or higher, cover material specifically related to business and management, and fit clearly into an M.B.A. program (e.g., language or computer programming courses do not qualify).
-The Stern faculty has reviewed and approved courses at other NYU divisions for Stern students; this list is available on the Stern advising Web sites.
-Students may petition for approval of a course that does not appear on the pre-approved list by completing a form available on this site and sending it to the program's advising offices.
+The Stern faculty has reviewed and approved courses at other NYU divisions for Stern students; this list is available on the Stern Academic Affairs Web site http://w4.stern.nyu.edu/academic/affairs/.
+Students may petition for approval of a course that does not appear on the pre-approved list by completing a form available on this site and sending it to their program advising office.